Harold en Italie: Creation

-That he had recycled some of the material from his discarded concert overture, Rob Roy, went unmentioned.
-Despite Berlioz' mention of Byron, music critics, such as Donald Tovey have taken pains to point out that Harold in Italy owes nearly nothing to the poem: "no definite elements of Byron's poem have penetrated the impregnable fortress of Berlioz's encyclopaedic inattention,...there is no trace in Berlioz's music of any of the famous passages of Childe Harold."
+That he had recycled some of the material from his discarded concert overture Rob Roy went unmentioned.
+Despite Berlioz' mention of Byron, music critics, including Donald Tovey, have pointed out that Harold in Italy owes nearly nothing to the poem: "no definite elements of Byron's poem have penetrated the impregnable fortress of Berlioz's encyclopaedic inattention,...there is no trace in Berlioz's music of any of the famous passages of Childe Harold."

 Form

 From a formal point of view, the work can be regarded as a symphony.
 For example, it has four movements, the third of which is a Beethovenesque scherzo.
 The solo parts never have a virtuoso style comparable to other solo concertos.
 The viola has its most important role in the first movement, where it introduces the Harold theme as well as the two secondary themes.

 In addition to the solo viola, the work calls for 2 flutes (2nd doubling piccolo), 2 oboes (1st doubling cor anglais in movement III), 2 clarinets in C (movements I, III, and IV) and A (movement II), 4 bassoons, 4 horns, 2 cornets, 2 trumpets, 3 trombones, tuba, timpani, cymbals, triangle, 2 tambourines, harp and strings.

 Throughout the work the viola represents Harold.
 The first movement, Harold aux montagnes, traces scenes his melancholic character encounters in the mountains.
 The manner in which the viola theme hesitantly repeats its opening phrase — gaining confidence, like an idea forming, before the long melody spills out in its entirety — was satirized in a musical paper after the premiere: "Ha! ha! ha! – haro! haro!
 Harold!" it began, a cheeky touch Berlioz recalled years later in his Mémoires.
 In the second movement, Marche des pèlerins, Harold accompanies a group of pilgrims; in the third, Sérénade, his mistress is enchanted by music.
 The last movement, Orgie de brigands, finds the hero spiritually drained and in wild company, perhaps in a tavern.
 (Jacques Barzun reminds us: "The brigand of Berlioz's time is the avenger of social injustice, the rebel against the city, who resorts to nature for healing the wounds of social man.")